polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-http-requests.md

 ## Read and submit the response

-1. First, you must check the response.
+1. Check the response status code.

    ```rust
    // Let's check the status code before we proceed to reading the response.